ZekunWang/HappyTweets-IOS/README.md

 The following **additional** features are implemented:

 - [x] Customize navigation bar
-- [x] Add fake UI elements to make the app more like the TWitter app
+- [x] Add fake UI elements to make the app more like the Twitter app
 - [x] Customize launch page and add app icon
 - [x] User can retweet, favorite, and reply directly on table cell
 - [x] Add/remove compose hint with stack view to indicate reply or new tweet